 2.Identifica 3 palabras que no conoces y subrayalo en texto

--Hopefully (hpf-l) adv. con esperanza
+-Hopefully (hpf-l) adv. con esperanza,

 -hidden (hdn) vb. oculto,